sasdallas/reduceOS/README.md

 # How to compile and run:
-Step 1 - Download the source code.
+Step 1 - Download the source code.\
-Step 2 - Run `make`
+Step 2 - Run `make`\
-Step 3 - Run `qemu-system-i386 build/reduce.bin`
+Step 3 - Run `qemu-system-i386 build/reduce.bin`\
-Step 4 - Enjoy
+Step 4 - Enjoy!

 ## Windows builds do not currently work